-Ms. Wilmerding is a founding steering committee member of the 30% Club Hong Kong and was a Board Trustee of Princeton in Asia ("PiA") from 1997-2021, where she served on the Board's executive, nominating and development committees.
+Ms. Wilmerding was a Board Trustee of the Princeton in Asia Foundation from 1997-2021, where she served on the Board's executive, nominating and governance, and development committees.
 In 2022, Ms. Wilmerding earned the CFA Institute Certificate in ESG Investing and in 2021, she earned the Financial Times Level 7 Non-Executive Director Diploma, a formally accredited, post-graduate qualification for non-executive directors.
-Ms. Wilmerding regularly writes on current affairs and ESG/governance issues and she published a business advice book for women in 2006 (John Wiley & Sons).
+She was a founding steering committee member of the 30% Club Hong Kong.
+Ms. Wilmerding is a Member of the National Association of Corporate Directors (NACD), Women Corporate Directors (WCD), the National Committee on U.S. China Relations, and the U.S. China Business Council.

-Ms. Caroline Christina Kracht, aged 51, was appointed as an Independent Non-executive Director of the Company with effect from 7 March 2022.
+Ms. Caroline Christina Kracht, aged 52, was appointed as an Independent Non-executive Director of the Company with effect from 7 March 2022.
 Ms. Kracht is an expert adviser to boards and top management teams on business strategy and corporate finance, mergers and acquisitions, as well as capital markets.
 She holds a Master Degree in Management (with distinction), the German university degree of Diplom-Kauffrau and a French Diplôme de Grande Ecole from ESCP Business School.
 Ms. Kracht also attended the Advanced Management Program at the Harvard Business School.